JNOSQL/jnosql-book/en/part4/chapter4_2_2.md

 template.update(people);
 ```

-For information removal and retrieval are used the same classes from Diana for documents,  **DocumentQuery** and **DocumentDeleteQuery**, respectively, also the callback method can be used.
+For information removal and retrieval are used the same classes from Diana for documents,  **ColumnQuery** and **ColumnDeleteQuery**, respectively, also the callback method can be used.

 ```java